Did you Know? List of Interesting Facts about Indians

 - Fact 15 - American Indians lived in harmony with nature, without disturbing the natural balance

-- Fact 17 - Feather War Bonnets: Native Americans wore beaded, feathered war bonnets.
+- Fact 17 - Feather War Bonnets: Indians wore beaded, feathered war bonnets.
 The war bonnet, with its long trailer of feathers was a symbol of honor and accomplishment among Plains tribes such as the Araphaho, Sioux, Crow, Blackfoot, Cheyenne, and Plains Cree.
 War bonnets consisted of a cap or band decorated with eagle feathers, ermine fur and beadwork.
 There were 3 types of feathered war bonnets

 - Fact 18 - Moccasins were a soft slip on shoe, or slipper, consist of a sole and sides made of one piece of soft leather, stitched together at the top with deer sinew and were a usually light beige color